1. Become an EnergyStar superstar.

 3. Harness the sun.

 Installing rooftop solar panels to your home adds clean, renewable energy to the power grid – and you can get a credit on your electricity bill for the power that’s generated.
-Austin Energy offers rebates to help you get started.
+Austin Energy offers solar incentives to help you get started.

 The cost of owning a car can entail up to 1/3 of the average household budget.
 Think about all the trips you take and what alternative options are available.
 Between public transit, car share programs, and plain old biking and walking, you may not need that clunker after all.